Yandriel43/erielmejias999/README.md

 I started to code since I was 16.
 I liked so much and I got a lot of experience.
 I joined to the International Collegiate of Programming Contest where I got a lot of knowledge and experience with Algorithms.
 I am always working on getting more skills on ADA Analysis and Design of Algorithms.
 Started to Study frameworks for software development purposes, I learn so fast, my hobby is to learn new Things.

-- 🔭 I’m currently working on UnDosTres as Full-Stack Developer
-- 🌱 I’m currently learning Golang
-- 💬 Ask me about anything you What... if I do not know I make a research.

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=erielmejias99&show_icons=true&count_private=true)](https://github.com/anuraghazra/github-readme-stats)